ulduzsafarli/ulduzsafarli/README.md

 ## About Me

 Hello!
-I'm Ulduz Safarli, a passionate backend developer with expertise in Java and Spring Boot technologies.
+I'm Ulduz Safarli, a passionate backend developer with Java and Spring Boot technologies expertise.
 I graduated from Azerbaijan State Oil and Industry University with a Bachelor's degree in Information Technologies and Control.
-My professional experience includes working on various backend projects, from property evaluation systems to banking and hotel booking services.
+My professional experience includes various backend projects, from property evaluation systems to banking and hotel booking services.

 ## Projects